pypi/warehouse/docs/user/project_metadata.md

 PyPI currently supports several ways of verifying project URLs and displays marks them using a green checkmark (:fontawesome-solid-circle-check:{ .checked }).

+!!! warning

+    An URL being verified only attests that the URL is under control of the PyPI package owner, and does not imply any additional safety about that URL or any other relationship to the project in question.

 ### Self-links